Moreton Mill's steam locomotives - then and now

 Eudlo

-decommissioned in 1973 as the Mill's last remaining steam locomotive, then put
+decommissioned in 1975 as the Mill's last remaining steam locomotive when the

 on display at the Mill.
 Cosmetically restored for the Mill's centenary in 1997,